duhaime/detect_reuse/README.md

 cd ../
 python combinatorial_ngrams_departure.py sample/encyclopedie_volume05_translated.txt sample/goldsmith_animated_nature_full_unsplit.txt 8 4 4</code></pre>

-completes in under a minute, and the first line of output looks like this:
+This Python call completes in under a minute, and the first line of output looks like this:

 ```sample/encyclopedie_volume05_translated.txt {tab} sample/goldsmith_animated_nature_full_unsplit.txt {tab} 19 {tab} The borders are poorly guarded & amp; poorly fortified; the troops of the Empire are few & amp; poorly paid; there is no public money, because nobody wants to contribute. {tab} The frontiers are all ill guarded and ill fortified; the troops of the empire are but few in number, and ill paid; nor are there any public funds to supply these defects, as none are willing to contribute to them.```